 Thin film

-Which solar panels are the best?
+Which solar panel type is the best?

 What is the best brand of solar panels in Australia?

-Some of the brands you will most commonly see appear in tier 1 solar panel lists include:
+Some of the brands you will most commonly see appear in Tier 1 solar panel lists include:

-• Canadian Solar
+- Canadian Solar

-• Jinko
+- Jinko

-• LONGi
+- LONGi

-• REC Group
+- REC Group

-• Risen Energy
+- Risen Energy

-• Trina Solar
+- Trina Solar

-Tier 1 brands are usually a safe bet for quality solar panels, but you should have a healthy scepticism when someone tries to sell you panels on that fact alone.
+Tier 1 brands are usually a safe bet for quality solar panels, but you should have a healthy skepticism when someone tries to sell you panels on that fact alone.
 To ensure you’re making a good purchase, be sure to ask questions about the panels’ life cycle, efficiency and warranty.

 How to find a good solar energy provider